angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 });
 ```

-If you know the type of the loaded module (perhaps you have a shared interface), than you can use it as a type parameter:
+If you know the type of the loaded module (perhaps you have a shared interface), you can use it as a type parameter:

 ```typescript
 const module = await loadRemoteModule<MyRemoteType>({